MingChen0919/learning-apache-spark/README.md

 **Ming Chen & Wenqiang Feng**

-### About

-This is the shared repository for Learning Apache Spark Notes.
-This shared repository mainly contains notes and projects which from Ming's Big data class and Wenqiang's IMA Data Fellows' projects.
+## Introduction

-In this repository, we try to use the detailed demo code and examples to show how to use each main functions. **If you find your work wasn't cited in this note, please feel free to let us know.**
+This repository contains mainly notes from learning Apache Spark by Ming Chen[https://github.com/MingChen0919] & Wenqiang Feng[http://web.utk.edu/~wfeng1/].
+We try to use the detailed demo code and examples to show how to use pyspark for big data mining. **If you find your work wasn't cited in this note, please feel free to let us know.**

 ## Content